kh3dron/notes/machine_learning/kaggle_notes.md

 ## Digit Classifier

-- already have some chunks of a pytorch neural network - try to get that too run with the kaggle data
+- data is loaded in with pd.read_csv.
+Use .head to show some data